Treeniks/bachelor-thesis-isabelle-vscode/chapters/04-main-refinements/state-and-output-panels.typ

 == State and Output Panels

-A comparison of #vscode['s] previous panel output against #jedit['s] panel output can be seen in @state-comparison.
+A comparison of #vscode's previous panel output against #jedit's panel output can be seen in @state-comparison.
 There are two main issues that needed to be tackled:
 1. The lack of formatting, in particular with regard to line breaks.

 2. The use of an incorrect font.